La Guarimba International Film Festival

+La Guarimba International Film Festival was first hosted in 2013 in Amantea, Calabria, Italy.

 La Guarimba International Film Festival in La Grotta Park, Amantea.

-La Guarimba International Film Festival is an annual international film festival held in Amantea, Calabria, Italy.
-The festival showcases short films in the following categories: Fiction, Animation, Documentary, Experimental Film, and Music Video.
-It runs in collaboration with UNICEF Italy.
+La Guarimba International Film Festival is an annual international film festival held in Amantea, Calabria, Italy in collaboration with UNICEF that showcases fiction, animation, documentary, experimental film and music video short films.

-The festival was founded in 2012.
-The initiators state that it aims to promote the values of participatory democracy, integration, human rights, and accessibility.
-The festival’s motto is "Bringing the cinema back to the people and the people back to the cinema".
+The festival was inaugurated in 2013.

 History

-La Guarimba International Film Festival was established in 2012 by filmmaker Giulio Vita and illustrator Sara Fratini in Amantea, Calabria.
-The first edition was held from 5 to 10 August 2013.
+La Guarimba International Film Festival was established by filmmaker Giulio Vita and illustrator Sara Fratini in Amantea, Calabria.

-The inaugural event took place at the Arena Sicoli, an open-air cinema that had been closed for several years before being renovated for the festival.
-According to local reports, the restoration was carried out with assistance from residents and the venue’s owners.
+The first festival was held in August 2013.
+The opening ceremony took place at the Arena Sicoli, an open-air cinema that had been closed for several years and was renovated for the festival with the help of local residents and the venue's owners.

-From 2014 to 2020, the festival was hosted at La Grotta Park in Amantea.
-After part of the grotto walls collapsed, authorities declared the site unsafe, prompting organizers to relocate the 2021 edition to a temporary venue.
-In the same year, the La Guarimba Cultural Association acquired a property known as Il Terrenito in central Amantea, which became the festival’s permanent venue starting in 2022.
+From 2014 to 2020, the festival was held at La Grotta Park in Amantea.
+After part of the grotto walls collapsed in early 2021, the site was declared unsafe, prompting organizers to move the 2021 event to a temporary venue.
+In late 2021, the La Guarimba Cultural Association acquired a property known as Il Terrenito in Central Amantea, which became the festival's permanent venue in 2022.

 Organizers

-The festival was founded by Giulio Vita, Sara Fratini, and two members of the Spanish film collective El Tornillo de Klaus, Pablo Cristóbal and Alicia Victoria Palacios Thomas, with the aim of assembling independent artists and audio-visual critics.
-The idea for the festival originated in Madrid, where Vita studied cinema, and Fratini studied fine arts.
-It was there that they met members of the El Tornillo de Klaus collective and worked with them for the launch and the development of La Guarimba International Film Festival.
+The festival was founded by Giulio Vita, Sara Fratini, and two members of the Spanish film collective El Tornillo de Klaus — Pablo Cristóbal and Alicia Victoria Palacios Thomas — with the aim of gathering independent artists and audiovisual critics.
+The idea for the festival originated in Madrid, where Vita had studied cinema and Fratini had studied fine arts.
+It was there that they met members of the El Tornillo de Klaus collective and worked with them for the launch and development of La Guarimba International Film Festival.

 Illustration exhibition

-Sara Fratini founded the open-air illustration exhibition called "Artists for La Guarimba", curated by Giulio Vita and Valeria Weerasinghe.
+Sara Fratini founded the open-air illustration exhibition Artists for La Guarimba, curated by Giulio Vita and Valeria Weerasinghe.
 Each year, international illustrators create a festival poster in their style, using the official poster made by Mikel Murillo as their inspiration.
 The exhibition is open during the festival and in various places along the tour.

-Some of the posters made have won awards and the recognition of American Illustration, including Meredith Jansen's in 2020 and Natalya Balnova's in 2015.
+Some posters have won awards and the recognition of American Illustration, including Meredith Jansen's in 2020 and Natalya Balnova's in 2015.

 Editions

-La Guarimba was launched on August 7, 2013 and has taken place each summer since its inaugural edition with one exception of 2020.
+La Guarimba was launched on August 7, 2013, and has taken place each summer since its inaugural edition.